Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ```
 {kotlin-runnable="true"}

-#### Serialize objects in polymorphic class hierarchies
+## Serialize objects in polymorphic class hierarchies

 A polymorphic class hierarchy can have objects as subclasses.
-During serialization, an object is treated as a class without properties, and its class name is used as the value of the `type` property by default.
+During serialization, an object is treated similarly to a class without properties, and its class name is used as the value of the `type` property by default.

 To include these objects in serialization, annotate them with `@Serializable`: